atn832/fake_cloud_firestore/README.md

 ## Features

-- Dump the state of the mock firebase with `FakeFirebaseFirestore.dump()`.
+- Dump the state of the fake firebase with `FakeFirebaseFirestore.dump()`.
 - Create documents and collections.
 - Create documents with `collection.add` or `document.set`.
 - Batch writes and `runTransaction`.